What's new in Joomla 4.1?

 Images in search results

-In joomla 4 only the smart search system is still used.
-From Joomla 4.1 it is possible to show images in the search results.
+In joomla 4, only the smart search system is still used.
+From Joomla 4.1 it will be possible to show images in the search results.

 Microdata / SEO improvements in the breadcrumb trail